How to Manage Your Checking Account

 • Be wary of phishing: Be cautious of unsolicited emails or messages asking for your banking details.

-9. Understand Overdraft Protection and Its Implications
+9. Consider Overdraft Protection

 Overdraft protection is a feature many banks offer to prevent transactions from being declined due to insufficient funds.
 While it can be a useful tool, it’s important to fully understand its implications.